Integral models of Harish-Chandra modules of the finite covering groups of PU(1,1): Integral models of representations of split semisimple Lie groups of type

-where $p:I^{\fg_{n,m},T^1}_{\fq,M}(W)\to W$ is the counit.
 This proves the assertion. \end{proof} \begin{cor} The functor $I^{\fg_{n,m},T^1}_{\fq,M}$ is exact. \end{cor} \begin{proof} The left exactness follows since $I^{\fg_{n,m},T^1}_{\fq,M}$ is right adjoint.
 We show that it is also right exact.
-In view of Proposition \ref{2.9} and Proposition \ref{4.4}, it will suffice to solve the lifting problem
+In view of Proposition \ref{cor:projgenofCcomod} and Proposition \ref{prop:compactpicture}, it will suffice to solve the lifting problem